maidsafe/rfcs/proposed/0000-Petname-System.md

 [2] If a user tries to add a Nickname to their Address Book, but there already exists a Petname that is the same or similar, what is the resolution process?

-[3] What should the reserved character be for denotating Nicknames?

-* # - Hash
-* % - Percentage Sign
-* + - Plus Sign
-* @ - Arroba
-* Other?

-[4] Should this *always* be displayed or just in the event that there are duplicate Nicknames being displayed?
-How might the system intelligently, but noninvasively recognize that there are duplicate Nicknames being displayed?

-[5] What number of bytes of the Key should be appended onto the Nickname separated by the reserved character when displayed as Nicknames?

 [6] At what level will the symlink occur?
 (Datamap, NFS, Drive)

 [7] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?